Anti-French sentiment grows in Muslim countries | DW | 27.10.2020

 Read more: Opinion: Erdogan and Khan are hypocritical about Macron's France

-Importantly, Khan's tweets are both in English and in Urdu (Pakistan's national language), which means that he is also trying to reach out to the masses on this issue.
-Many Pakistanis are also unhappy about what Macron said – without fully understanding the depth and context of the issue.
+Importantly, Khan's tweets are both in English and in Urdu, Pakistan's national language, which means he is also trying to reach out to the masses on this issue.
+Many Pakistanis are also unhappy about what Macron said — without fully understanding the depth and context of the issue.

-Macron's comments have caused a backlash in several Arab states, among those political players who are close to Erdogan and the Muslim Brotherhood.
+Macron's comments have also caused a backlash in several Arab states, among those political players who are close to Erdogan and the Muslim Brotherhood political movement.

 In Libya, Mohammed Zayed, a member of the presidential council, was equally scathing and described Macron's comments as "vicious claims."
 The backdrop here is that the presidential council is led by Prime Minister Fayez Sarraj, whose government relies on support from Islamist parties.
 Moreover, the attacks on Macron are seen as a gesture of solidarity with Erdogan, whose government has supplied military and political support to Sarraj's UN-recognized government in Tripoli in the conflict with Khalifa Haftar, who controls much of the east and south of Libya.